ayanhmm/spandaai-platform/foundation/data_management/Setup/README.md

    - username = `admin`
    - password = `password1234`

+- **Note:**
+   - The below commands have been included in the volumes section of the docker compose service of nifi inorder to locally save the nifi canvas so as to not lose progress even if the container gets deleted
+      ```bash
+      - ./nifi-instance-data/conf:/opt/nifi/nifi-current/conf
+      - ./nifi-instance-data/database_repository:/opt/nifi/nifi-current/database_repository
+      - ./nifi-instance-data/flowfile_repository:/opt/nifi/nifi-current/flowfile_repository
+      - ./nifi-instance-data/content_repository:/opt/nifi/nifi-current/content_repository
+      - ./nifi-instance-data/provenance_repository:/opt/nifi/nifi-current/provenance_repository
+      - ./nifi-instance-data/state:/opt/nifi/nifi-current/state
+      ```
+   - These files get linked to the nifi container when it is composed, which means that if the container is launched without the initial presence of these files, it will crash since that would result in deletion of the default content of these folders.
+   - So make sure when you compose the docker file, the initial folder `nifi-instance-data` is already present in the directory.
+   - otherwise, if you donot with to save the progress, simply comment out the above lines in the docker compose of nifi

+- **Note:**
+When you set up the `SINGLE_USER_CREDENTIALS_PASSWORD` for logging into nifi, Please note that the password must be `12 characters` minimum otherwise NiFi will generate a random username and password.

 ## Kafka Data Filtering and Transfer using Nifi
 - #### Setting up a kafka-consumer inside nifi: